 1. Mount Alfred

-This is, without a doubt, one of the best day walks I’ve done in New Zealand and believe me I’ve done A LOT of day walks!
+This is, without a doubt, one of the best day hikes I’ve done in New Zealand and believe me I’ve done A LOT!
 Mount Alfred isn’t a very common one either which makes it slightly more special.

-The track mainly cuts through the native bush until merging out onto a steep plane from which the summit and ridge are accessible.
+The track, which starts around 15 minutes away from the township of Glenorchy, mainly cuts through the native bush until merging out onto a steep plane from which the summit and ridge are accessible.
 The northern most point along the ridge looks over Paradise (Yes there’s a place in NZ actually called Paradise) and the Earnslaw Glacier in the near distance.
 From the South you have a spectacular view over Lake Wakatipu and surrounding mountains.
-It’s not the easiest as summiting is a continual uphill struggle but my gosh its spectacular when you get to the top.
+It’s not the easiest as summiting is a continual uphill struggle but my gosh it's spectacular when you get to the top.

 UPDATE: The Mount Alfred summit hike goes across private land.
 The owner of the land has recently prohibited access to the general public without prior permission, due to hikers getting lost or stranded on the mountain.
 You can join a guided tour to do it.
 If you decide to ignore the sign that's your decision.